ai-labs/ai-labs.github.io/_posts/2018-07-20-NN-based-code-detector-in-raw-text.md

 </tr>
 </table>

 Fig.1.
-Loss functionon train (left image) and test (right image) data.
+Loss function train (left image) and test (right image) data.
+It converges, but the final quality is not good enough.

 ### Train
-For model training we use advanced dynamic seq2seq with TensorFlow on the base of this [Collection of unfinished tutorials](https://github.com/ematvey/tensorflow-seq2seq-tutorials).
+For model training we use advanced dynamic seq2seq with TensorFlow on the base of this [Collection of tutorials](https://github.com/ematvey/tensorflow-seq2seq-tutorials).
 Encoder is bidirectional.
 Decoder is implemented using tf.nn.raw_rnn.
 The input and output sequences during the training were the same length.
 The volume of training sample is 1180100 items, batch size - 100 sequences.
 Convergence of experimental results demonstrate the loss function (Fig.2).

 <table>
 <tr>